mohamedlmalki/epic-strapi/blog/blog-posts/07-epic-next.md

   redirect("/dashboard/summaries");
 }
 ```

-You will notice that we are using `revalidatePath` imported from `next/cache`.
-You can learn more about it in the Next.js docs [here](https://nextjs.org/docs/app/api-reference/functions/revalidatePath).

-After our summary update, this will insure that our data is revalidated after update at the `/dashboard/summaries` path.

 Now that we have both server actions to handle update and delete let's navigate back to our `summary-card-form.tsx` file.